1. What are they?

 This can be given to shrink the size of the fibroids but does not make them disappear.
 This is usually given before an operation so that surgery will be less difficult.
 This is not a long term solution.

-Medication can also be given temporarily to control the symptom such as painful or heavy period, but will not treat the fibroids.
+Medication such as GnRH agonists can also be given temporarily to control the symptoms such as painful or heavy period.

 c.
 Surgery is offered when symptom is not controlled with medication or fibroids are too big/ growing too quickly.